(This is a guest blog post by Antoni Sawicki aka Tenox)

 If you don’t have one of these machines you can still run Windows NT MIPS on Qemu:

 And finally to the goods.
-You can download following files:
+With permission of Ulf Dunkel you can download following files:

 386 and Pentium builds are not available.
 Please do not ask.
 For Intel build download the latest version from Invers Software.